turboMaCk/glue/README.md

 ```

 Now both `init` and `update` should send `Cmd` when `Model` is an even number.
-This is a breaking change to `Counter`'s API so we will need to change its parent integration as well.
+This is a breaking change to `Counter`'s API so we need to change its integration as well.
 Since we want to actually use this message and do something with it let me first update the parent's `Msg` and `Model`:

 ```elm